CSYE6225-Cloud-Spring24/tf-gcp-infra/README.md

 # Google Cloud

 ## Project Description
-The project uses Terraform to define the infrastructure as code (IaC) for provisioning Virtual Private Cloud (VPC) networks and subnets in Google Cloud Platform.
+The project uses Terraform to define the infrastructure as code (IaC) for provisioning Virtual Private Cloud (VPC) networks and subnets , Compute Engine Instance (Virtual Machine) in Google Cloud Platform.
 It allows for the creation of multiple VPCs and associated subnets, enabling the segregation of resources based on different use cases or environments.

 ## Features
 1. Automated creation of VPC networks and subnets